 - 1. Identify stakeholders.

 - 2. Undertake a community needs analysis.

 - 3. Identify project partners.

 - 4. Complete a risk analysis using the district guidelines.

 - 5. Check on insurance compliance (referring to the Rotary insurance policy).

 - 6. Develop the project budget and determine the breakeven cost.

 - 7. Investigate funding sources including:

 - a.
 Club fundraising

 - b.
 Rotary district or global grants

 - c.
 Sponsorships

 - d.
 Government grants

 - e.
 Businesses

 - f.
 Philanthropic organisations

 - g.
 Interested individuals

 - 8. Determine logistics.

 - 9. Run a pilot project.

 - 10. Seek permission from the District Governor to promote the project within the district.

 - 11. Fundraise for the first main stage of the project by presenting at other Rotary clubs.

-- 12. Develop effective publicity ensuring the correct use of Rotary marks by either using your club logo based on the Rotary International Branding Guidelines or by positioning the statement "a project of the Rotary club of" directly under the Rotary wheel.
+- 12. Develop effective publicity ensuring the correct use of Rotary marks by either using your club logo based on the Rotary International Branding Guidelines or by positioning the statement "a project of the Rotary club of ......" directly under the Rotary wheel.

 - 13. If the project is actively supported by other clubs in the district seek approval of the club's board set up a separate Incorporated Association if projected turnover is going to affect the club's \$150,000 ceiling.

 - 14. Ensure that the Committee of Management of the new Incorporated Association is made up entirely from members of the Rotary club and include this statement in the Rules.
-This will ensure that all activities of this entity are under the control of the Rotary club and therefore covered by the Rotary insurance policy.
+This will ensure that all activities of this entity are under the control of the Rotary club and therefore should be covered by the Rotary insurance policy subject to approval by the National Insurance Committee.

 - 15. Provide a copy of the Rules of the Association to the District Insurance Officer for approval as an authorised associated Rotary entity.

 - 16. If required apply register the project for tax deductibility through RAWCS (Rotary World Community Service) for international projects.
-A 3% admin fee is charged on all non-Rotary donations.
-The donor does not pay this fee directly it is charged to the RAWCS project account.
-Individual Rotarians or Rotary clubs are not charge this fee but for donations for non-Rotary entities that are associated with Rotarians the 3% admin fee will be deducted from the RAWCS project account
+A 2.75% service fee (inclusive of GST) will be deducted from donations before funds are passed to the project.

-- 17. District 9810 has now established the "Rotary District 9810 Charitable Services Trust", a tax deductible fund for projects within Australia that meet certain criteria set by the Australian Tax Office.
+- 17. District 9810 has now established the "Rotary District 9810 Charitable Services Trust", a tax-deductible fund for projects within Australia that meet certain criteria set by the Australian Tax Office.
 For further information contact PDG David Alexander.

 - 18. On-going projects management and logistics including project supervision including local or international visits by authorised persons who have been nominated to comply with the Rotary insurance policy.

-- 19. Report annually to Consumer Affairs for fundraising and audited accounts (if the total turnover exceeds \$250,000
+- 19. Report annually to Consumer Affairs for fundraising and audited accounts (if the total turnover exceeds \$250,000.

 - 20. Produce Annual Reports.